mevdschee/ws2api-php/swoole/README.md

 Which is what is expected.

+### Development

+To install dev dependencies:

     wget getcomposer.phar
     php composer.phar install

-Now you can start editing in Visual Studio Code (Intelephense) and run the code using:
+Now you can start editing in Visual Studio Code (Intelephense)

+### Running

+You can run the code using:

     php server.php